 The property will be repaired and converted to provide homes for two young people, aged 16 to 18, and a 24/7 live-in care worker.
 The young people will have en-suite bedrooms and a shared kitchen.
 The care worker’s accommodation includes a separate bathroom and office space.

-The project will help address a critical need for accommodation in the capital and give young people leaving care a safe and suitable place to live that will help them make a positive transition into adulthood.
+The project will help address a critical, local need for accommodation and give young people leaving care a safe and suitable place to live that will help them make a positive transition into adulthood.